will2469/posyandu-ilp/README.md

 ├── .gitignore // Git ignore file
 ├── package.json // Project dependencies and scripts
 ├── postcss.config.js // PostCSS configuration file
-└── tailwind.config.js // Tailwind CSS configuration file
+└── tailwind.config.js // Tailwind CSS configuration

+ ## Disclaimer

+This application has been personally developed to assist my village with health data registration.
+Please note that this project is not affiliated with or supported by any government entity.